corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 - CLI
 - CENM command line interface
 - shell
-title: CENM Command Line Interface
+title: CENM Services CLI
 ---

-# CENM Command Line Interface (CLI)
+# CENM Services Command Line Interface

-The Command Line Interface (CLI) allows you to perform key CENM tasks remotely and securely.
+The Services Command Line Interface (CLI) allows you to perform key CENM tasks remotely and securely.

-Once you have permissions to access the CENM service you require, you can use the CLI to perform tasks using the following services:
+Once you have permissions to access the CENM service you require, you can use the CLI to perform tasks with the following services:

-* Identity manager
+* Identity Manager
 * Zone management
-* Network map
+* Network Map
 * Signing services

 ## Setting up the CENM CLI

 In order to use the CLI, you must have permission to access the CENM services you plan to use.

-You should have an account that can be set up by administrators using the [User Admin tool](user-admin-tool.html).
+You should have an account that can be set up by administrators using the [User Admin application](user-admin-tool.html).

 ### Quickstart - set up a new network with the CLI